 The experiences of his youth demonstrated to Chris that being a loyal and dependable member of a team leads to great success personally and for the team.
 Loyalty and dependability are traits that Chris highly values and strives to espouse in both his professional and personal life.

-Chris is accredited by the Queensland Law Society as a Specialist in Personal Injury Law, which he has continuously held since that speciality was first recognised in 1998.
+Chris is accredited by the Queensland Law Society as a Specialist in Personal Injury Law, which he has continuously held since that specialty was first recognised in 1998.

 Chris’s expertise has also been recognised by his legal peers in the 2018 Doyle’s Guide with him being awarded the title of Leading Lawyer in the fields of:

-He is also recognised by the peer reviewed ‘Best Lawyers in Australia’ (11th edition) (published in the Australian Financial Review) in the field of Personal Injury Litigation.
+He is also recognised by the peer-reviewed ‘Best Lawyers in Australia’ (12th edition) (published in the Australian Financial Review) in the field of Personal Injury Litigation.

 Area of Expertise

 Chris’s early career as a lawyer was in a country law practice in Southern Queensland as well as Toowoomba where he received well rounded training in legal practice in general civil litigation, wills and estate administration, rural and residential conveyancing, family law and criminal advice and representation.

 But since about 1994 he has practised almost exclusively in the accident and insurance field.